Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS: Model

 Finally, let us briefly describe our specific choices of priors for the ($\sigma_8$-normalized) density and shape bias parameters, as listed in Table~\ref{tab:params}.
 For the density biases, in addition to the counterterm priors discussed above, we sample the linear term with an uninformative, uniform prior and the rest with normal distributions $\mathcal{N}(0,1)$.
 The latter choice is substantially wider than those found in simulations for galaxy samples like our own \cite{Abidi:2018eyd,Kokron:2021faa, zennaro2021priors,Ivanov24,Cabass24}.
 The stochastic contribution to the density is rather degenerate with the counterterm contribution for galaxy densities, and as such we choose an (informative) Gaussian prior allowing for up to $30\%$ deviations from Poissonian shot noise based on results in simulations \cite{Kokron:2021faa}.

 For the intrinsic alignment priors, we choose $c_{\mo_{i}}$ such that our priors on $A_{\mo_i}$ cover the values that we expect of the halos hosting the DES Y3 source galaxies \cite{Bakx23,Akitsu23}, with the assumption that the shapes of halos carry higher degrees of IAs than do those of galaxies.
 We further assume that the priors on the linear alignment contribution are centered at negative values.
 Our priors further generously cover the values of IAs found in direct measurements of LRGs from spectroscopic sample, which are expected to be less stochastic and more aligned than the DES source galaxies \cite{Mandelbaum06,Singh2015, Samuroff2023, Kurita23}.
 Our normalization convention further allows the priors to widen with redshift beyond $z=0$ roughly as have been observed in simulated halos \cite{Akitsu23}.
+We note that our priors are somewhat wider than the constraints obtained from analyses of cosmic shear data.
+This is because, as we will discuss in Section~\ref{sssec:iaz}, the IA constraints from these analyses rely on more rigid parametrizations of the redshift evolution of IAs, such that they mainly probe IAs close the the peak of source galaxy distributions which contribute negligibly to our cosmological constraints.